Getting to Khao Sok

 Baan Khao Sok (081 9580 185) offers midlevel accommodation set along the Sok River, while Khao Sok Nature Resort (086 1200 588) provides nice accommodation a bit further down the highway past the bus stop.

 Since this is our website, we of course recommend Our Jungle House for travelers in search of a unique experience.
 Here’s why: Our Jungle House is the only location that offers tree houses in primary jungle on the Sok river, with beautiful a cliff right across the river to boot!
 We have over an hour of nature trails on our property, a friendly English-speaking staff, and are actively involved in many community projects here in Khao Sok and nearby villages.
 To learn more about these projects visit our ecotourism page here.

 There is always something to do in Khao Sok!
 Year-round activities include hikes, elephant trekking and lake tours.
-Tours on the lake can include hiking, fishing, scuba diving and many other activities.

 Though it often rains between May and October, most activities are still available and enjoyable.
 During the wet season, the river gets deep enough for tubing and canoeing, while homestay activities and cooking lessons are also great ways to spend rainy days.
 Khao Sok activities only during the dry season include seeing the giant Rafflesia flower and hikes to more remote waterfalls.